NikKowPHP/social-brain/chapters/chapter-14.md

 > ### **Profile Alert: Adaptation**
 >
-> *   **Architect Alert:** Your risk is assuming logic is universal.
+> *   **[ICON: Blueprint] Architect Alert:** Your risk is assuming logic is universal.
 You may judge other cultures' "software" as inefficient or irrational.
 Your practice is to approach new norms with curiosity, as if you're learning a new programming language.
-> *   **Connector Power-Up:** Your risk is *over-mirroring* the group and losing your own voice or values in an effort to maintain harmony.
+> *   **[ICON: Bridge] Connector Power-Up:** Your risk is *over-mirroring* the group and losing your own voice or values in an effort to maintain harmony.
 Your practice is to adapt your style without sacrificing your principles.
-> *   **Sentinel Shield-Training:** You may be over-sensitive to threats in a new environment, interpreting unfamiliar norms as hostile.
+> *   **[ICON: Shield] Sentinel Shield-Training:** You may be over-sensitive to threats in a new environment, interpreting unfamiliar norms as hostile.
 Your practice is to consciously assume positive intent until you have data to the contrary.

 **1. Observe (Data Collection Mode).**
 When you first enter a new group, your primary job is to listen and collect data.
 Resist the urge to immediately contribute.
 Spend the first 10-15 minutes in pure observation mode.
 Notice the patterns: How is status demonstrated?
 How is feedback given?
 How are decisions made?